 Is Jacob-Rees Mogg right?
 Of course he is.
 It's his office and he's going to make it work for him, as productively as possible.
 That's really the long and the short of his style guide.

 Whether or not the style guide sets a good example to others is another matter altogether.
 But, before we get too excited, let's remember that most if not all of the big media organisations have their own internal style guides.
 They just do, because they work.
+And, certainly workplace jargon concerns the team at Dropbox who offer several solutions for us.

 And for speakers and presenters they also work.
 Not least because you don't want to get caught using the jargon of a Gordon Brown speech, the sloppy wording of an Ed Davey energy speech or the greenwash of a Caroline Spelman speech.
 Horrible.